-To study the Stationary State Fluctuation Theorem (SSFT) and Transient Fluctuation Theorem (TFT) (as defined in ref.[7,6]) we apply to the oscillator a time dependent torque M(t) as depicted in Fig. 1a, and we consider the work W{τ} done by M(t) over a time τ :
+It is important to make a distinction between Stationary State Fluctuation Theorem (SSFT) and Transient Fluctuation Theorem (TFT) (as defined in Refs.
+[7,6]).
+TFT implies that the initial state when the force is applied to the system is an equilibrium one.
+In contrast SSFT concerns out of equilibrium stationary states where all transients have already relaxed.
+To study SSFT and TFT we apply to the oscillator a time dependent torque M(t) as depicted in Fig. 1(a), and we consider the work W{τ} done by M(t) over a time τ :